 Oct 10 & 11

 Schedule Private Hay rides & Sleigh Rides for your Special Occasion

 Click here for more information

 The dark green lines represent the 5' wide maze paths with the light green background represents the 15' standing corn barrier separating the paths.
-You will walk the path to the courtyard in the middle of the field, then you can then choose one of four mazes to solve.
+You will walk the path to the courtyard in the middle of the field, then you can choose one of four mazes to solve or you can solve all four.
 After solving a maze, you can choose if you want to exit or tackle another maze.